2amigos/yii2-usuario/docs/contributing/clean-code.md

 Running Tests
 -------------

 We are using `Codeception` for testing the module.
-Do the following:
+To run tests do the following:

 - Create a `yii2-usuario-test` database.
-- Add database access configuration `tests/_app/config/db.php`
+- Add database access configuration in `tests/_app/config/db.php` (or create `db.local.php` in the same directory) and `codeception.dist.yml`.
 - Run `./vendor/bin/codecept build`
-- Run `./vendor/bin/codecept functional`
+- Run `./vendor/bin/codecept run`

 We still need to add `unit` tests to the module.
 Feel free to add your tests to it as long as it makes use of `Codeception`.